wechicken456/RIPv2_Shrub/README.md

 <details>
   	<summary>Expand Testing</summary>

 This section is for testing your Shrub program.
-Note that all references to your program still expect the executable to be named `twig`, however.
+Note that all references to your program still expect the executable to be named `shrub`, however.

 If you choose to use an executable named `shrub`, you will need to change the program name at the top of the `CHAIN.sh` and `BOWTIE.sh` scripts.